cadamsdotcom/ai-for-lawyers-resources/README.md

     2. Click the *...* (triple dots) and **Import blueprint**, then import [Intake GPT Notifier.json](https://github.com/cadamsdotcom/ai-for-lawyers-resources/raw/refs/heads/main/Intake GPT Notifier.json)
     3. Connect the "AI based lead scope" to OpenAI and "Gmail" to your Gmail.
     4. Update the "send to" address in the Gmail node to your desired email
     5. Open the Webhooks node and select **Create a webhook** to make your webhook.
-This is what we will be calling from the Custom GPT in the next step.
+We will be using the webhook in the next step when we make the Custom GPT.
     6. Click "Copy address to clipboard".
 This will save the URL for the Custom GPT "action" we will create in the next step.
     7. Enable the workflow so it can be called from the Custom GPT.
 2. Make your Lead Intake Custom GPT: